rricharz/Tek4010/README.md

 The historical plot data for the Tektronix 4014 was obtained from Jos Dreesen.
 Thanks to Ian Schofield for his critical comments and a code snippet for drawing dashed and dotted lines, and to Oscar Vermeulen for his support.
+The manuals were obtained from bitsavers.org.
-Thanks also to all others who contributed important ideas and helped with the debugging.
+Thanks also to all others who contributed important ideas, helped with the debugging and preserved the historical data.
+This program is the result of a community effort.